dot-layer/blog/content/blog/2020-08-19-train-a-sequence-model-with-poutyne/index.en.md

 | Accuracy |     99.5758    |    **99.8550**     |

 We see similar validation results for both the model.
 Also, we still see a little improvement in accuracy and total loss for the larger model.
-Considering that we only improved by around 0.3, one can argue that it's only a matter of the seed.
-To test our approach's robustness, we could use retrain multiple times our training step but using a different seed every time.
+Considering that we only improved by around 0.3, one can argue that it's only a matter of seed.
+To test the robustness of our approach, we could train our model multiple times our training step but using a different seed every time.
 Using those trained models, we can report the mean and one standard variation of the metrics instead of a single training.
 But instead of doing that, let's try something else.

 #### Zero Shot Evaluation